eventnetusa/eventnet/src/_vip/mhc-marketing.md

-      EventNetUSA is a consumer activation marketing agency providing turnkey event production and management for brands like L'Oreal, Dunkin' Donuts, Carnival Cruise Line and more since 1976.<br><br>With over 3,500 Medicare activations since 2005, we are recognized as the nation’s Premier Health Insurance Activation Agency.
+      EventNetUSA is a consumer activation marketing agency providing turnkey event production and management for brands like L'Oreal, Dunkin' Donuts, Carnival Cruise Line and more since 1976.<br><br>With over 3,500 Medicare activations since 2005, we are recognized as the nation’s Premier Activation Agency for reaching and engaging 65+ seniors.

       \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_<br><br>**We're